BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 >(lambda x:(lambda y:foo(y))(z))
 > ```

-we can try to integrate to rightmost argument ( `z` in this example) in the lambda on its left, and keep only the right part of the lamda:
+we can try to integrate to rightmost argument ( `z` in this example) in the lambda on its left, and keep only the right part of the lambda:

 > ```python
 >(lambda x:foo(z))